-Lucky enough to have an apple tree or access to inexpensive apples?
-One way of storing them for year-round use is by freezing them.
-If you prepare them right, your apples should keep well frozen for several months, and not taste dried out or bitter when thawed.
+Whether you've gone apple picking or took advantage of a sale at the market, one way of storing fresh apples for year-round use is by freezing them.
+If you prepare them properly, your apples should keep well frozen for several months and not taste dried-out or bitter when thawed.
 Keep in mind that frozen apples are best used in recipes because freezing changes their texture, making them unsuitable for eating raw.

 Freeze Whole Apples